1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 What is Melody?

-We recognize a melody when we hear one but it's not easy to define.
+Most of us recognize a melody when we hear one but it's not easy to define.
 The New Oxford American Dictionary defines melody as "a sequence of single notes that is musically satisfying."
 That definition is too vague as it could include random tones from wind chimes and bird chirps for some listeners!
+For the purposes of musical study, our definition of melody must be more specific than the Oxford Dictionary.

 Reach Out | ©Peter Kun Frary